therealOri/d-logger/README.md

 I am not responsible or liable for the misuse or malicious purpose/applications of this code.
 Use at your own risk.
-If you get punished for using this, that is fully on you as I made this to be a proof of concept to show how easily you can spy on people/servers using bots/code.
+If you get punished for using this, that is **All** and fully on you.
+I made this code to be a proof of concept to show how easily you can spy on people/servers using discord bots/code.
 And I shall not be punished for the actions of those who do decide to use this code.
-You get punished, that is **All** on you.